 - Petitions from students must be accompanied by the written support of the instructor in whose course the extension is sought.
 Where relevant, medical documentation may be required.

-- Petitions for extension must be submitted prior to the deadlines set out above.
-No petitions submitted after the deadlines will be considered.
+- Petitions for extension must be submitted prior to the deadline for an incomplete grade.

 - The petition must contain both a plausible rationale for an extension and a precise indication as to the work left to be done and the time necessary for its completion.
 Petitions for open-ended extensions will not be granted.